simonyipeter/ESP32-camera-face-detection-with-python/README.md

 Hopefully there is a PIR on this board, so it only sends image, when motian was detected.

-Face ---> T-camera ESP32 with PIR ----- Image in UDP packets -----> python server
+Image ---> T-camera ESP32 with PIR ----- Image in UDP packets -----> python server

-Face ---- T-camera ESP32 with PIR <--- Control message in UDP packets  --- python server
+Image ---- T-camera ESP32 with PIR <--- Control message in UDP packets  --- python server

 This scenario is more precise than face detection on ESP32.